 Hay CA, Fuchs LD, Tupper TA.
 In prep.
 Snake fungal disease associated mortality in Coluber constrictor and Storeria dekayi in Northern Virginia, USA.
 Catesbeiana 0:00.

-Tupper TA, Fuchs LD.
-2019.
+Tupper TA, Fuchs LD, Aguilar R. 2019.
 Molecular confirmation of Ophiodiomyces ophiodiicola in Crotalus horridus and Agkistrodon contortrix (Alegany County, Maryland and Rappahannock County, Virginia).
 Catesbeiana 39:35-37.

 Tupper TA, Aguilar R, Fuchs L. 2018.
 Molecular confirmation of snake fungal disease in Nerodia sipedon in Anne Arundel County, Maryland.
 Catesbeiana 38:78-79.

 Wilkinson EL, Tupper TA.
 2017.
 Diadophis punctatus edwardsii ectoparasitism.
 VA.
 York County.
 Catesbeiana.
 37:130-131.

 Tupper TA, Aguilar R, Fuchs LD, Shaffer DL.
 2017 Snake fungal disease in Crotalus horridus MD.
 Allegany County.
 Catesbeiana 37:128-130.